ZoeMolitor/ZoeMolitor.github.io/_pages/about.md

   enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts

+# Put your address / P.O. box / other info right below your picture.
+You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

+# Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 ---
 Hi, I'm Dr. Zoe Molitor, a structural petrologist and Postdoctoral Fellow at Boston College.
 I am currently part of Juliet Ryan-Davis' research group and actively studying the petrogenesis of Appalachian leucogranites (see her website [here](https://www.julietryandavis.com/)).